Ardabil: Economy

 The economy of Ardabil is partially agricultural, partially tourist-based, with some industries in operation.

-The Iranian government in 2006 announced plans to build "the largest textile factory of its kind in the Middle East" in Ardabil.
+The Iranian government announced plans in 2006 to build "the largest textile factory of its kind in the Middle East" in Ardabil.

-Arta Industrial Group (AIG) has one of the largest textile conglomerates in Iran, which is located in the provinces called Qazvin and Ardabil.
-The group has received numerous awards for being one of the top 20 exporters and industrial groups in Iran since 1998.
-It is the first company to produce high-density fiberboard (HDF), medium-density fiberboard (MDF), laminate flooring and multi-layer films in Iran.
+Arta Industrial Group (AIG) operates one of the largest textile conglomerates in Iran, with locations in the provinces of Qazvin and Ardabil.
+The group has been among the top 20 exporters and industrial groups in Iran since 1998.
+It was the first company to produce high-density fiberboard (HDF), medium-density fiberboard (MDF), laminate flooring, and multi-layer films in Iran.
+In 2020, the company had plans to build a petrochemical plant in Ardabil as well.

-AIG has the first private industrial site in Iran in the city of Ardabil, which has fifteen main factories owned by (AIG).
-This Industrial zone covers an area of 100 hectares and Residential Area for engineers and managers of the company.
+AIG operates the first private industrial site in Iran in the city of Ardabil, which has fifteen main factories owned by AIG.
+This industrial zone covers an area of 100 hectares and includes a residential area for engineers and managers of the company.

 The city is served by Refah Chain Stores Co., Iran Hyper Star, Isfahan City Center, Shahrvand Chain Stores Inc., Ofoq Kourosh chain store.

 Bazaars

-In the heart of the city, stands the ancient bazaar, described by historians of the 4th century CE as cruciform, with simply designed domes extending in four directions.
-Most sections of the bazaar were constructed and renovated during the Safavid and Zand periods.
+The ancient bazaar stands in the heart of the city, described by historians as cruciform as early as the 4th century CE, with simply designed domes extending in four directions.
+Most sections of the bazaar were constructed or renovated during the Safavid and Zand periods.